Authorised Exam Centre

 C1 Advanced

-Successful completion of this exam declares a very good knowledge of English.
+Successful completion of this exam confirms a very good knowledge of English.
 The exam is recognised by most UK universities as evidence of eligibility to study courses taught in English.
 Candidates must demonstrate the ability to make excellent use of English in most situations encountered in life.

 The Cambridge English Advanced exam tests your knowledge of English at C1 level according to the Common European Framework of Reference for Languages (CEFR).